Phantomcrew-de/EDL-Tools-for-Live-Video-Production/README.md

 ---

 ## 📄 License

-This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
-You are free to use, modify, and distribute it — as long as you share your changes under the same license.
+Licensed under the GNU General Public License v3.0 (GPL-3.0) — free to use, modify, and distribute under the same terms.
+This is an unofficial project and has no affiliation with Blackmagic Design.
+“DaVinci Resolve” is a registered trademark of Blackmagic Design Pty Ltd.

 ---